BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Experiments

-\begin{enumerate} \item Multi-head vision encoder.
-We first train the Swin Transformer encoder with multiple descriptor heads as defined in Sec.~II-C. For each dataset, the active descriptor set follows Sec.~III-A (e.g., shape, margin, echogenicity, posterior features, and BI-RADS for BrEaST; BI-RADS, pathology, and histology for BUS-BRA).
-The encoder is trained for 100 epochs with a batch size of 8 and a learning rate of $1 \times 10^{-4}$ using the multitask loss in Eq~(6).
+Training consists of two stages: \begin{enumerate} \item \textbf{Descriptor-aware vision encoder.} We first train the Swin Transformer encoder with the task-specific prediction heads defined in Sec.~\ref{sec:vision_encoder}.
+For BrEaST, the active targets are BI-RADS category, lesion shape, margin, echogenicity, posterior features, and tumor size.
+For BUS-BRA, the active targets are BI-RADS category, pathology, histology, and tumor size.
+The encoder is trained for 100 epochs with a batch size of 8 and a learning rate of $1 \times 10^{-4}$ using the multitask vision objective described in Sec.~\ref{sec:vision_encoder}.

-\item Report generation.
-In the second stage, we freeze the LLaMA language model while fine-tuning the vision encoder starting from the multitask weights obtained in Stage 1.
-The report generation model is trained for 25 epochs on BrEaST and 35 epochs on BUS-BRA, with a batch size of 8 and the same learning rate of $1 \times 10^{-4}$.
-The training objective is the combined loss in Eq.
-(10), based on token-level cross-entropy and a cosine-similarity alignment loss. \end{enumerate}
+\item \textbf{Report generation.} In the second stage, the LLaMA language model is kept frozen, while the vision encoder is fine-tuned from the multitask weights obtained in Stage~1.
+The report-generation model is trained for 25 epochs on BrEaST and 35 epochs on BUS-BRA using a batch size of 8 and a learning rate of $1 \times 10^{-4}$.
+Training uses the combined objective based on token-level cross-entropy and representation-level cosine alignment. \end{enumerate}

-For both stages, the same five-fold partitions are used to prevent data leakage between training, validation, and test sets.
-At inference time, BUSTR receives only a BUS image as input and generates a narrative report without access to structured descriptors.
+The same five-fold partitions are used in both training stages.
+During inference, BUSTR receives only a BUS image and a fixed generation prompt.
+Structured descriptors, lesion masks, radiomics features, and descriptor-derived target reports are not provided to the model at inference.